 The NHFA is a 501(c)3 non-profit, all-volunteer organization that is the leading body of home after-death care support and education in the US.
 Created in 2010, our members come from all 50 states, five provinces, and seven countries.
 Many of us are home funeral guides who also identify as licensed funeral directors, ordained ministers, educators, body workers, licensed social workers, registered nurses, therapists and counselors, directors of nonprofits, attorneys and physicians.
 Many simply want to support the movement from institutionalized care back to family care of our own dead.

-The mission of the NHFA is to educate and empower families and communities to care for their own dead.
+The mission of the NHFA is to educate and encourage families and communities to care for their own dead.

 First came our predecessors: Jessica Mitford, Ernest Morgan, William Wendt, Lisa Carlson, Nancy Poer, Tamara Slayton, to name a few.
 Thanks to their guidance and mentorship, Crossings and Final Passages started offering trainings and workshops around the country starting in 1996/1997.
 For 10 years, all those trainings had produced many who were deeply interested in the work.
 Crossings decided to celebrate its 10th anniversary in 2008 (a few months later than the actual anniversary).
 People from all over the country were invited to come.
 We really saw it as a first chance to gather all those who were taking up home funeral care to meet, network, and celebrate our shared mission.
 Mark Harris was the keynote speaker, Nancy Poer, Char Barrett and Karen Van Vuuren all attended, along with about 40 others.
 It was held at Seeker’s Church in Takoma Park, and afterward there was dinner at Beth and her husband Bill’s home that the Crossings Board orchestrated.